Directives๐Ÿ”—

-In this section, we'll cover the GraphQL directives in Undine.
-Directives are a way to add metadata to your GraphQL schema, which can be accessed during query execution or by clients consuming your schema.
+In this section, we'll cover how you can use GraphQL directives in Undine.
+Directives are a way to add metadata to a GraphQL document or schema, which can be accessed during document execution or by clients consuming your schema.

 In Undine, a GraphQL directive is implemented by subclassing the Directive class.